kubernetes/kops/docs/run_in_existing_vpc.md

 ### Shared NAT Egress

-On AWS in private [topology](topology.md), kops creates one NAT Gateway (NGW) per AZ.
+On AWS in private [topology](topology.md), kOps creates one NAT Gateway (NGW) per AZ.
 If your shared VPC is already set up with an NGW in the subnet that `kops` deploys private resources to, it is possible to specify the ID and have `kops`/`kubernetes` use it.

 If you don't want to use NAT Gateways but have setup [EC2 NAT Instances](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html) in your VPC that you can share, it's possible to specify the IDs of said instances and have `kops`/`kubernetes` use them.